Who can get affected by fatty liver?

 In some rare cases fatty liver symptoms include

 - pain on the right side of the abdomen

 - swelling in the abdomen

 - Pre-eclampsia and Eclampsia that causes high blood pressure, swelling and seizures.

 Fatty liver disease can be caused by

 - Cushing's syndrome

-In addition to nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH) which are considered primary fatty liver diseases,
+Nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH) are considered primary fatty liver diseases.

 Microvesicular fatty liver may be caused by valproic acid toxicity and high-dose tetracycline or during pregnancy.